cloud-66-internal/help.cloud66.com/_rails/tutorials/configure-dns.md

 - [ANAME at easyDNS](https://fusion.easydns.com/Knowledgebase/Article/View/190/0/aname-records)
 - [ALIAS at AWS](http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingAliasRRSets.html)

-The setup is similar for each provider - simply point the ALIAS or ANAME for your root domain to the Cloud 66 hostname.
+The setup is similar for each provider - simply point the ALIAS or ANAME for your root domain to the [Cloud 66 hostname](#cloud-66-hostnames) for your application.

-### 2. Use an A record
+### 2. Use an A record with a load balancer

-This involves using an A record to point your root domain at your load balancer and then redirecting traffic to www in Nginx.
+This involves using an `A` record to point your root domain at your load balancer and then redirecting traffic to www in Nginx.

-1. Create a CNAME record for www pointing at the Cloud 66 hostname on your load balancer.
+1. Create a CNAME record for `www` pointing at the [Cloud 66 hostname](#cloud-66-hostnames) of your load balancer.
-2. Create an A record for your root domain (eg. example.com) pointing at your load balancer IP address.
+2. Create an `A` record for your root domain (eg. `example.com`) pointing at your load balancer IP address.
-3.  ​Use [network redirects](/rails/tutorials/service-network-configuration.html) to permanently redirect all traffic from example.com to www.example.com.
+3.  ​Use [network redirects](/rails/tutorials/service-network-configuration.html) to permanently redirect all traffic from `example.com` to `www.example.com`.

 ### 3. Subdomain redirection

-### Important
+#### Important
+<div class="notice notice-warning"><p>

-This method will not work if you are serving content with SSL, and only works for HTTP traffic (eg. not TCP/UDP).
+This method will not work if you are serving content with SSL, and only works for HTTP traffic (i.e. not TCP or UDP). </p></div>

 This method creates a 301 permanent redirect to a specified subdomain for all root domain traffic.

-1. Create a DNS forward of example.com to www.example.com.
+1. Create a DNS forward of `example.com` to `www.example.com`.
-2. Create a CNAME record with value www to the Cloud 66 hostname.
+2. Create a CNAME record with value `www` to the [Cloud 66 hostname](#cloud-66-hostnames).

+## What’s next?

+* Learn how to set up a [Failover Group](/rails/tutorials/failover-groups.html)
+* Learn how to [configure network access](/rails/tutorials/service-network-configuration.html) to your application
+* Learn how to [add a load balancer](/rails/tutorials/load-balancing.html) to your application
+* Learn how to set up [custom redirects](/rails/how-to-guides/deployment/shells/nginx-redirect.html) through Nginx